symblai/symbl-docs/python-sdk/overview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The Symbl Python SDK allows you to add Conversational Intelligence directly into your web applications and meeting platforms.
-You can generate Speech-to-Text and get intelligent insights such as action items, topics and questions, etc.
+You can generate Speech-to-Text and get intelligent insights such as action items, topics and questions, etc. Currently, the Symbl Python SDK is supported with the Async API and Telephony API.

 > **Source Code** <br/>
 Find the source code here: [https://github.com/symblai/symbl-python](https://github.com/symblai/symbl-python).